 That’s my disclaimer.
 Having said that, my anecdata (i.e. my focus group of precisely one 8 year old and a few of his friends) lately has me wondering if there’s something inherent to musical theatre that is appealing to the autistic mind.

 We don’t have anything like this class in the town where we live so it’s a little bit of a drive every Saturday morning.
-I could quantify the drive in minutes or miles but it would be more relevant to tell you that, if one happened to be listening to the Broadway score of Sondheim and Lapine’s “Into the Woods”, it would take Act One to get there and Act Two to return home.
+I could quantify the drive in minutes or miles but it would be more relevant to tell you that, if one happened to be listening to the Broadway cast album of Sondheim and Lapine’s “Into the Woods”, it would take Act One to get there and Act Two to return home.

 I thought I knew “Into the Woods” pretty well already because I’ve played in the pit for it more than once and I’ve seen it multiple times but I was wrong.
 I’m so often wrong.